Space Mission Analysis and Design (SMAD): Orbit Design with ModelCenter (Part 1 of 3)

 Inserting the volcanoes

-3. The Insert by Address option requires an internet connection; if you do not have an internet connection, you can insert the volcanoes using the Define Properties () method and manually entering the latitude and longitude to 46.1912 deg and -122.194 deg, respectively, for Mount St Helens, WA.
+4. The Insert by Address option requires an internet connection; if you do not have an internet connection, you can insert the volcanoes using the Define Properties () method and manually entering the latitude and longitude, 46.1912 deg and -122.194 deg, respectively, for Mount St Helens, WA.

 Creating a constellation of volcanoes

 Group the volcanoes into a Constellation object for analysis.
-A Constellation () object in the STK application allows you to group objects together for use with other analysis tools available in the STK software, including the Chains capability.
-For this exercise, insert the Constellation () object using the Define Properties () method.
+A Constellation object allows you to group objects together for use with other analysis tools available in the STK software, including with Chain objects.
+For this exercise, insert the Constellation object using the Define Properties method.

-1. Return to the Insert STK Objects dialog box.
+1. Return to the Insert STK Objects tool.

 2. Select Constellation () in the Scenario Objects.